edgedb/edgedb/doc/ref/edgeql/syntax.rst

 ------------------

 There are a number of *reserved* and *unreserved* keywords in EdgeQL.
-Every other identifier is a valid *name*. *Names* are used to refer to concepts, links, link properties, etc.
+Every identifier that is not a *reserved* keyword is a valid *name*.
+*Names* are used to refer to concepts, links, link properties, etc.

 .. productionlist:: edgeql
     short_name: `not_keyword_ident` | `quoted_ident`